To use this infographic on your site please copy the code bellow:

 These categories are based on reciprocal treaties, the transfer of senior employees or individuals who have been preliminarily selected for Canadian permanent residence but have not yet received their visa.

-If you want to know if you can work in Canada or how FWCanada can help you, please fill out our free online assessment form.
+If you want to know if you can work in Canada or how FWCanada can help you, please fill out our online assessment form.

 FWCanada is a Montreal-based immigration law firm that provides professional legal services on Canadian immigration.
 For more tips and updates on Canadian immigration follow FWCanada on Facebook, Twitter, and Linkedin.